gearcloudlabs/Mixology/README.md

 Example code
 ------------
-This repository currently has 3 example programs:
+This repository currently has three example programs:

 1. Hello - A simple hello world program with two nodes, and a one-way video stream connection
 2. Controls - Two nodes, with one-way video and data channel